flenniken/collections/readme.md

 # Login Setup

-Collections uses the AWS cognito service to handle login.
+Collections uses the AWS Cognito service to handle login.
 This allows collections to be a public static website without a backend server (other than AWS).

 The pool is configured to login with an email and password and it doesn’t allow sign up.
-You add new users manually.
+You add and remove users manually.

 A user can be an admin which sees debugging controls in the UI.

-You run two scripts, configure-pool and login-flow, for working with cognito.
+You run two scripts, cognito and login-flow, for working with cognito.

-## Configure-pool Script
+## Cognito Script

-You use configure-pool script to create the cognito user pool, to create the cognito-config file and to maintain users.
+You use cognito script to create the AWS Cognito user pool and for adding and removing users.

 ~~~
 # docker container
-scripts/configure-pool
+scripts/cognito
 ~~~

-Configure-pool communicates with AWS Cognito through an IAM user.
+The cognito script communicates with AWS Cognito through an IAM user with the correct permissions.

 ## Create IAM User

-You need to create an IAM user.
+You need to create an IAM user with the correct permissions.
 To do this you login to your AWS account console and select the IAM service.
-Click the plus sign to add a new user and give it cognito power user permissions (AmazonCognitoPowerUser).
+Click the plus sign to add a new user and give it cognito power user permissions, and SES readonly permissions (AmazonCognitoPowerUser, AmazonSESReadOnlyAccess).
 Save the credentials somewhere safe.
+You need the credentials when you create the docker image.

 Put the credentials on the docker container with the aws command line as shown below.

-Note: you will need the credentials again when you delete and recreate the docker image.

 ~~~
-# docker container
+# from docker container
 aws configure
 ~~~